james-morrison/hebtools/README.md

 *Testing*

-**test_dwr.py** is a module for testing the **ParseRaw** and **WaveStats** classes, example buoy data is required to test, 1 month of anonymised data is provided in **buoy\_data.zip**
+The **test_dwr** module for testing the **parse_raw** module and **WaveStats** class, example buoy data is required to test, 1 month of anonymised data is provided in **buoy\_data.zip**

 *Statistic outputs*

-**wave\_concat.py** module can be run after **ParseRaw** or **ParseWad** to create a complete dataframe of all wave heights timestamped and sorted temporally for each buoy.
-Statistics are then generated on wave sets derived from the complete dataframe which are then exported as an Excel workbook ( .xlsx file ).
-This module requires a directory path that contains buoy directories and their names, the set size used for statistic calculation can be by number of waves or time interval.
+The **dwr/wave\_concat** module can be run after **parse_raw** to create a complete dataframe of all wave heights timestamped and sorted temporally for each buoy.
+Statistics are then calculated on wave sets derived from the complete dataframe which are then exported as an Excel workbook ( .xlsx file ).
+This module requires a directory path that contains a buoy data directoriy and their names, the set size used for statistic calculation can be by number of waves or time interval.
 Currently the statistics sets for the the buoy data is done by raw file name.

-**problem\_file\_concat.py** module produces a csv file with the filenames of all raw files that could not be processed, this module can be run after **ParseRaw**.
+The **problem\_file\_concat** module produces a csv file with the filenames of all raw files that could not be processed, this module can be run after **parse_raw**.

 The project was developed with data received from Waverider MKII and MKIII buoys with RFBuoy v2.1.27 producing the raw files.
 The AWAC was a 1MHz device